alisaifee/coredis/docs/source/compatibility.rst

 LPUSHX
 ******

-Prepend an element to a list, only if the list exists
+Prepends one or more elements to a list only when the list exists.

 - Documentation: `LPUSHX <https://redis.io/commands/lpushx>`_
 - Implementation: :meth:`~coredis.Redis.lpushx`